sensible-hq/sensible-docs/readme-sync/v0/layout-based-extractions/3000 - draft-portfolio.md

 --header 'Authorization: Bearer YOUR_API_KEY' \
 --header 'Content-Type: application/json' \
 --data-raw '{"document_url":"https://github.com/sensible-hq/sensible-docs/raw/main/readme-sync/assets/v0/pdfs/portfolio.pdf",
-"types":["auto_insurance_quote","loss_run"]}'
+"types":["auto_insurance_quotes","loss_run_reports"]}'
 ```
 2. This request returns an extraction ID.
-Use it to retrieve the extractions by replacing `*YOUR_EXTRACTION_ID* with the returned ID in the following example code:
+Use it to retrieve the extractions by replacing *YOUR_EXTRACTION_ID* with the returned ID in the following example code:
 ```
 curl --request GET 'https://api.sensible.so/v0/documents/YOUR_EXTRACTION_ID' \
 --header 'Authorization: Bearer YOUR_API_KEY'